ambernettech/chefdk-fundamentals/scene_07.md

 54
 -

-Showing these two attributes in the index html page seems very similar to the feature we added for the setup cookbook.
+Showing these two attributes in the index html page seems very similar to the feature we added for the workstation cookbook.
 So I chose to update the version of the apache cookbook to 0.2.0 as well.

 -
 55